Weight-preserving bijections between integer partitions and a class of alternating sign trapezoids: Concluding remarks

 Even in the case of ASMs and DPPs, it is challenging to construct a bijection that includes the number of $-1$s and the number of special parts.
 The majority of established bijections only relate permutation matrices to DPPs without special parts.
 Ayyer \cite{Ayy10} provided a direct bijection that avoids the detour of nonintersecting lattice paths.
 Striker \cite{Str11} presented a bijection that also related the inversion number and the position of the $1$ in the last column of the permutation matrix to the number of parts and the number of maximal parts, respectively.
 Fulmek \cite{Ful20} established a bijection that preserves one additional statistic investigated by Behrend, Di Francesco and Zinn-Justin \cite{BFZ13}.
 The recent bijection by Fischer and Konvalinka \cite{FK20b}, however, is indeed a general bijection between all ASMs and DPPs but it does not preserve any of the statistics that we considered on CSSPPs.

 With regard to ASMs and TSSCPPs, Striker \cite{Str18} gave an explicit weight-preserving bijection between permutation matrices and a subset of TSSCPPs.
-Biane and Cheballah \cite{CB12} presented another partial bijection beforehand -- later simplified by Bettinelli \cite{Bet16} -- that included not only permutation matrices but which imposed other restrictions on the ASMs.
+In addition, there are two partial bijections between subclasses of ASMs and TSSCPPs to be mentioned here that do include ASMs with $-1$s: one independently found by Ayyer, Cori and Gouyou-Beauchamps \cite{ACG11} as well as by Striker \cite{Str11b} and another one by Biane and Cheballah \cite{CB12} which was later simplified by Bettinelli \cite{Bet16}.